1,045 GBP (£)

 To be eligible to take this assessment, candidates must:

-To book, please visit our website.
+To book, click ‘Book now’ at the top of the page and select your preferred date.
 To secure your place, you will need to pay the full cost of the assessment upon booking, complete our enrolment form.
 This form will be sent over to you by email along with further information after booking by our Bookings Team.

-You will also be asked to supply our Bookings Team with a CV, covering application letter, copies of your cookery certificates, HABC or equivalent for Food Safety.
+You will also be asked to supply our Bookings Team with a copy of your Passport, a CV and a covering letter.

 Payments for professional courses must be made by either bank transfer, cheque or a debit/credit card payment.
 We do not accept American Express.